-After wiping with vinegar, pour hydrogen peroxide over the surface, spreading evenly.
-Allow it to bubble and oxidize, rubbing it into the surface with a stiff brush or clean nylon pot scrubber.
+After wiping with vinegar, slowly pour hydrogen peroxide over the surface, spreading it evenly.
+Allow it to bubble and oxidize, then rub it into the surface with a stiff brush or clean nylon pot scrubber.

 Rinse with clean, hot water, wipe up the excess, then dry.

-Depending on how heavily your butcher block is used, a weekly or biweekly treatment with oil should be applied.
-Use a food-grade mineral oil, beeswax, or a professionally formulated conditioner like Boos butcher block cream, [easyazon_link identifier=”B002HDT9FK” locale=”US” tag=”foodal02-20″]available on Amazon[/easyazon_link].
+Depending on how heavily your butcher block is used, a weekly or biweekly treatment with oil is recommended.

-After cleaning, rub the oil in liberally, going with the wood grain.
+After cleaning and drying, rub mineral oil in liberally, going with the wood grain.
 Keep applying until the wood won’t absorb any more oil.

 Wipe off any excess and allow the oil to soak in overnight, then buff along the grain with a soft, clean cloth before using the board again.